hieuvp/learning-monitoring/prometheus-introduction/README.md

 - Prometheus and most of its components are written in **Go**.
 - The main **Prometheus Server** which scrapes and stores time series data.
-- **Client libraries** for instrumenting application code.
+- **Client Libraries** for instrumenting application code.
-- Targets are discovered via **service discovery** or **static configuration**.
+- Targets are discovered via **Service Discovery** or **Static Configuration**.

 ### Prometheus Storage

 - It stores metrics in memory and local on-disk in an own custom, efficient format.

-- Prometheus's local time series database stores time series data in a custom format **on disk**.
+- Local time series database stores time series data in a custom format **on disk**.
-- Prometheus's local storage is limited by single nodes in its scalability and durability.
+- Local storage is limited by single nodes in its scalability and durability.
   Instead of trying to solve clustered storage in Prometheus itself, Prometheus has a set of interfaces that allow integrating with **remote storage** systems.